Home / Home Loans / What is a split home loa…

 But remember that rates and fees aren’t everything – the true value of a home loan is also determined by factors including the features it offers, the flexibility it provides and its overall appropriateness for your financial circumstances and priorities.

-You’ll generally be able to switch from a split rate home loan to a variable or fixed rate home loan at any time – you can even switch from one split rate home loan to another.
+You’ll generally be able to refinance from a split rate home loan to a variable rate or fixed rate home loan at any time.

 The only thing to keep in mind is that you may incur upfront break or discharge fees for the privilege of doing so, so make sure you’re happy to pay those before making any moves.

-Only you can decide what fixed/variable ratio is right for you, and you’ll generally want to make this decision with the help of as much knowledge and expert advice as possible.
-The eventual answer will largely depend on your current circumstances and future priorities.
+Only you can decide what fixed/variable ratio is right for you and your split rate home loan, and you’ll generally want to make this decision with the help of as much knowledge and expert advice as possible.

 Risk-averse and worried about a rate increase?
 You may want to fix a larger proportion of your home loan.
 Slightly more risk-tolerant and reckon you could benefit from a rate drop soon?
 You might want a bigger variable component.